wsrn829/FastAPI/README.md

 - queries(FastAPI endpoints): write sql to interact with databases (We separate folders instead of putting all endpoints inside main.py just for good code organization)

-putting pydantic models in queries is an easier way.
+Putting pydantic models in queries is an easier way.

 ### pydantic models vs Djangdo models